-against any person for anything in good faith done or intended to be done under this Ordinance.
+23. Indemnity.
+No suit, prosecution, or other legal proceeding shall lie against any person for anything in good faith done or intended to be done under this Ordinance.

-24. All things and money found on or about a vagrant except the necessary wearing apparel shall be liable to confiscation to Government under this Ordinance.
+24. Articles liable to confiscation.
+All things and money found on or about a vagrant except the necessary wearing apparel shall be liable to confiscation to Government under this Ordinance.

-25. (1) Government may make rules for carrying out the purposes of this Ordinance.
+25. Power to make rules.
+(I) Government may make rules for carrying out the purposes of this Ordinance.